 DTN Retail Fertilizer Trends

-Despite lower prices in recent months, all fertilizers continue to be considerably higher in price than one year earlier.
+Most fertilizers continue to be higher in price than one year earlier, although one is now slightly lower.

 DTN gathers fertilizer price bids from agriculture retailers each week to compile the DTN Fertilizer Index.
 DTN first began reporting data in November 2008.